ETH-Raphael-Bosshart/studyplanner/README.md

 ![Beginning of Session](assets/preview/beginning.png)

 ### Pending tasks
-Tasks appear in the To-Do list with action buttons.
+Tasks appear in the pending tasks list with action buttons.
 The user can start a timer, pause, edit, or mark the task as done.
 The timer counts down in real time, helping the user stay focused and on track with their planned duration.
 ![To-Do List](assets/preview/todo.png)

 ### Edit tasks